How to Make a LineSheet

 - Are all listed products relevant to the person or retailer you’re presenting them to?

-- Are your images clear, high quality, with properly lighting?
+- Are your images clear, high quality, with proper lighting?

 - Are your images cropped and similar in both size and orientation?